Barack has expertise in pool chemistry and pool maintenance. He writes in-depth articles about how to maintain pools for

 On the other hand, pH was lower, reading 7.1.
-This dint worry me much because according to my digital pool water test kit and pool calculator, the lowest it pH can go is 6.8 and still be okay and non-destructive.
+I didn't worry too much about this because according to my digital pool water test kit and pool calculator, the lowest it pH can go is 6.8 and still be okay and non-destructive.
 Plus, the aeration process wasn't finished.

 This means that total alkalinity was inching closer to my target value of 100, despite pH going down.
-(Again, don't worry much about the pH yet, because you can balance it later using the 'magical' aeration process.)
+(Again, don't worry much about the pH yet, because the "magical" aeration process is still going on.)

 6. Take Final Water Test 48 Hours Later